Rob Boutilier

 Robert Boutilier is a Canadian animator, director, writer, and storyboard artist.
-He is best known as the creator of Kid vs. Kat, Packages from Planet X, Supernoobs, Chuck's Choice, Snoopy in Space, Dorg Van Dango and a co-creator of The Snoopy Show.
+He is best known as the creator of Kid vs. Kat, the director of Packages from Planet X, Supernoobs, Chuck's Choice and Dorg Van Dango, a co-director of Snoopy in Space and a co-creator of The Snoopy Show.
 Before working in animation, he wanted to create a daily comic strip, being influenced from Peanuts creator Charles M. Schulz.
 Boutilier went to Vancouver Film School in 1996, as well as the University of King's College.
 He is also an employee of WildBrain in Vancouver, British Columbia.